bmarv/fishcluster_toolbox/README.md

 The turning angle is calculated using the arctan function with the perpendicular and base lengths of a triangle formed by three consecutive data points.
 The distance to the wall measures the Euclidean distance between a data point and the nearest wall, and converting it from pixels to centimeters.
 We use a window size of 1 data point.

+For an updated mean of dealing with the distance to the wall we also include with pods circular 'walls' within the tank.
+These should defined in a csv-file (PE_coordinates_pots.csv) inside the dataset directory.
+Mirrored representations of the back-compartments enable now increased comparability to the front compartments.

 ### Embedding and Inferencing
 In the training preprocessing stage, we perform normalization and apply the Morelet wavelet transformation [[8]](#8-b-cazelles-et-al-wavelet-analysis-of-ecological-time-series-oecologia-156-287304-2008) to the data.
 This transformation results in 75 features, obtained by combining the 3 original features with 25 frequencies.
 Additionally, we use subsampling techniques.